Janmayc/Janmayc.github.io/README.md

 <h5> To add more videos - </h5>
 \<iframe> \<\iframe> - this tag is used to add video content in the page.

-Example:
+Example:<br>
 \<iframe width="600" height="200" src="https://www.youtube.com/embed/7xQ0V74Sjcc" frameborder="0" allowfullscreen> \</iframe><br>
-Adds a video content to the page.
-Src attribute- contains link to the video.
+Adds a video content to the page, src attribute- contains link to the video.

 <h5> To add links in the webpage - </h5>
 \<a> \</a> - this tag is used to link from one page to another.

-Example:
+Example:<br>
 \<a href="https://www.w3schools.com"> Click on this link \</a><br>
 Directs you to the link mentioned in “href” attribute when clicked on it.
 To link a page/file present in current working directory, paste the path of the file that you want to link in “href” attribute.